 Some of the eye drop drains through the lacrimal system, he said, and the cornea and epithelium also keep the drops from penetrating into the eye.
 Pharmaceutical companies are also interested in developing drug-delivery systems that are unique so they can patent them, fending off competition from generic versions of their drugs, Dr. Mah said.

 The devices may become even more important for glaucoma and retina diseases because the targets are inside the eye, he said.
 For prevention of miosis and pain in cataract surgery, the FDA has approved some new drug delivery devices and others are in the pipeline.

-In one case review, phenylephrine/ketorolac caused fewer complications, less papillary dilating device dependence, improved best-corrected visual acuity on day one in select age groups, and decreased procedure times compared with intracameral epinephrine alone.
+In a retrospective study of real-world outcomes by Drs.
+Donnenfeld and Rosenberg, phenylephrine/ketorolac caused fewer complications, less papillary dilating device dependence, improved best-corrected visual acuity on day one in select age groups, and decreased procedure times compared with intracameral epinephrine alone.
 Some physicians are also administering compounded antibiotics, steroids, and non-steroidal anti-inflammatory drugs (NSAIDs) in the anterior chamber or through intravitreal or transzonular injection.

 Francis S. Mah, MD

 This article was adapted from Dr. Mahs’ presentation at the 2017 meeting of the American Academy of Ophthalmology.
 Dr. Mah disclosed fi nancial relationships to Abbott Medical Optics, Alcon Laboratories, Allergan, Bausch + Lomb,CoDa Therapeutics, ForSight Labs,Novabay Pharmaceuticals,Ocular Therapeutix, Ocular Science, Omeros, PolyActiva, Shire, and TearLab.